TryYack/elements/README.md

 > Elements is the React based UI library for the Weekday platform.
 This is library should be considered as pre alpha right now - active development is continuing.
 See below roadmap for progress.

 ## Installation
-You can install the library directly from master until we get to a post v1.0.0 state.
 ```
 npm i --save @weekday/elements
 yarn add @weekday/elements